Bhubaneswar–Bolangir Intercity Superfast Express

 The Bhubaneswar–Purunakatak Intercity Superfast Express is a Superfast train belonging to East Coast Railway zone that runs between and Purunakatak in India.
 It hosts 12893/12894 train numbers daily.

 Service

+This train was introduced on 8 February 2006 between Bhubaneswar and Balangir.
+It was extended from Balangir to Sonepur on 14 March 2024 and subsequently extended to Purunakatak.

 The 12893/Bhubaneswar–Purunakatak Intercity Superfast Express averages speed 50 km/h and covers 517 km in 10h 25m.
 The 12894/Purunakaatak–Bhubaneswar Superfast Express averages 50 km/h and covers 517 km in 10h 20m.

 Route and halts

 The important halts of the train are:

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 18 coaches: